denifilatoff/cursor-rules/README.md

 ```
 @mkdocs-examples Please help to include code examples from the examples folder in documentation
 @readme-update Please help to update README.md
+@adr-create We decided to use PostgreSQL instead of MongoDB for user data storage.
+Context: need ACID transactions and complex queries.
+Decision: PostgreSQL provides better consistency.
+Consequences: more complex setup but better data integrity.
 ```

 ## License